ServiceWeaver/weaver/website/docs.md

 # Step by Step Tutorial

 In this section, we show you how to write Service Weaver applications.
-To follow along, refer to the [Installation](#installation) section to install Service Weaver.
-The full source code presented in this tutorial can be found in [the examples directory on the project's GitHub page][hello_app].
+To install Service Weaver and follow along, refer to the [Installation](#installation) section.
+The full source code presented in this tutorial can be found [here][hello_app].

-## Listeners and Servers
+## Components

+Service Weaver's core abstraction is the **component**.
+A component is like an [actor][actors], and a Service Weaver application is implemented of a set of components.
+Concretely, a component is represented with a regular Go [interface][go_interfaces], and components interact with each other by calling the methods defined by these interfaces.

-We begin with a simple "Hello, World!"
-HTTP server.
-Run `go mod init hello` to create a go module.
+In this section, we'll define a simple `Reverser` component that reverses strings.
+First, run `go mod init hello` to create a go module.

 ```console
 $ mkdir hello/